varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

     The port on the backend that Varnish should connect to.

   host_header
-    A host header to add.
+    A host header to add to probes and regular backend requests if they have no such header.

   connect_timeout
     Timeout for connections.